 The Mental Health Warrior Has Entered the Room: Winnie the Pooh Navigates Chaos of Current Events

-Writer's picture: Bruce SchutterBruce Schutter
+- Bruce Schutter

 “Bruce!”
-Pooh exclaimed, practically buzzing with excitement (though that may have been the bees following his honey jar).
+Pooh called out, practically buzzing with excitement (though that may have been the bees trailing his honey jar).
 “I’ve been meaning to talk to you.
-There’s so much uncertainty in the world, and it feels like the pace of life is faster than a Heffalump on roller skates.
-But I’ve found a way to manage it all!”
+Everything feels so uncertain these days, and the world’s moving faster than a Heffalump on roller skates!”

 Curious, I asked him what he meant.
 Pooh straightened his posture, puffed out his chest, and declared in his soft, honey-coated voice: